Reasoning-Aware Multimodal Fusion for Hateful Video Detection: Experiments

-Figure \ref{fig:case_all} demonstrates RAMF’s ability to interpret nuanced multimodal cues and accurately infer intent across diverse scenarios.
-Whether hateful signals appear subtly in text, are embedded within neutral or analytical discussions, or are mixed with noisy or ambiguous visuals, RAMF consistently aligns linguistic, visual, and contextual information to recover the correct meaning.
+Figure \ref{fig:case_all} demonstrates RAMF’s ability to interpret nuanced multimodal cues and accurately infer intent across diverse scenarios. {The HateMM model serves as the baseline because it represents the standard multimodal pipeline widely used in prior work.} Whether hateful signals appear subtly in text, are embedded within neutral or analytical discussions, or are mixed with noisy or ambiguous visuals, RAMF consistently aligns linguistic, visual, and contextual information to recover the correct meaning.
 These examples highlight RAMF’s strength in capturing fine-grained semantics and context-dependent cues, enabling robust and intent-aware understanding of complex video content.